wharfkit/website/src/lib/docs/Templates/TransactPlugin.md

 # Transact Plugin Template

-The Transact Plugin Template lays out a structured path for developers aspiring to build their own [transaction plugins](/docs/session-kit/transact-plugin) harmonized with the [Wharf SessionKit](/docs/session-kit).
+The Transact Plugin Template is designed to provide developers with a foundational structure to craft their own [transact plugins](/docs/session-kit/plugin-transact) for the [Wharf SessionKit](/docs/session-kit).

 ## Usage

-### Initiating with the Template
+### Cloning the Repository

 To commence: